balmli/no.almli.thermostat/README.md

 #### Triggers

+- Turn on
+- Turn off
+- Toggle on / off
+- The humidity became greater than X
-- The humidity has changed.
+- The humidity became less than X
-- The target humidity has changed.
+- The humidity changed
-- The humidity device turned off.
+- Humidity device turned off
-- The humidity device turned on.
+- Humidity device turned on
+- Target humidity changed

 #### Conditions

-- The humidity device is on / off.
+- Is switched on / off
-- Humidity has increased more than [x] % points last [y] minutes.
+- Humidity has decreased more than X % points last Y minutes
-- Humidity has decreased more than [x] % points last [y] minutes.
+- Humidity has increased more than X % points last Y minutes
+- Humidity device is active/idle

 #### Actions

+- Turn on
+- Turn off
+- Toggle on / off
-- Set the target humidity.
+- Set the target humidity
-- Turn on / off.

 ## Details about Advanced settings

 #### Temperature
 - Temperature calculation method: select between 'Average', 'Minimum', 'Maximum', 'Newest' or 'Manual'.
 Manual is used when updating the temperature with a flow, e.g. from a temperature sensor in another zone.
+- Validate temperatures: to only accept temperatures in the validate min / max range.
+This can be used if the temperature sensor reports invalid temperatures, eg. 0 or 100 °C.
+- Minimum validate temperature (°C): temperatures below this value will not be used when calculating the temperature.
+- Maximum validate temperature (°C): temperatures above this value will not be used when calculating the temperature.

 #### Temperature sensors in the same zone
 Select which temperature sensors to be used from the same zone as the virtual thermostat.